 GET TO KNOW your school.
 Get to know your counselor, academic advisor, fellow students, teachers, AND anyone else who can help you to become successful here at Grossmont High School.

 JOIN IN - The best way to feel comfortable in your surroundings is to join in.
 Join a club or an athletic team.
 Get involved.
 Listen to the bulletin announcements to stay informed about what's happening around campus.
 See your counselor for a list of clubs or athletic contacts.

-We at Grossmont want to stress the importance of every student having a plan following graduation.
+POST-SECONDARY PLANNING We at Grossmont want to stress the importance of every student having a plan following graduation.
 This plan may include admission to a four-year college or university, community college, military, apprenticeships, career training or other educational experiences.
-During 9thgrade, students learned about A-G college admission requirements and how they differ from graduation requirements.
+During 9th grade, students learned about A-G college admission requirements and how they differ from graduation requirements.
 Students also worked on Career Cruising and completed a “learning styles inventory” in order to discover how they learn and what strategies they can utilize to enhance their learning, as well as a “career matchmaker” assessment to determine what careers best match their interests.
-This year, students are encouraged to continue their research on the Career Cruising website and save the information to their electronic portfolios to refer back to at a later date.
-Junior year the focus will be on finding the right college or other post-secondary institution.
+This year, students are encouraged to continue their research on the Xello website and save the information to their electronic portfolios to refer back to at a later date.
+During junior year the focus will be on finding the right college or other post-secondary institution.

-Parents: Ask your students about their experience with Career Cruising!
+Parents: Ask your students about their experience with Career Cruising and Xello!
 Were there any surprises?
 Did they learn about a career they hadn’t previously thought about?
 What new insight did they gain about a career they had previously considered?
-If you want to experience Career Cruising for yourself, click on the “career info” link to your right to learn more.

 Sophomore College Planning